YetAnotherNerd/whatlastgenre/README.md

 ## Installation
 You'll need Python 2.7.
-Running the following should automatically install all needed dependencies (musicbrainzngs, mutagen, requests):
+Running the following should also automatically install all needed dependencies (mutagen, requests):

 	$ python setup.py install